Everything Apple announced at its 2019 iPhone event

 Operating systems

-Finally, Apple also confirmed the launch dates for all its various operating systems, with iOS 13 and watchOS 6 arriving on September 19, and iPadOS 13 on September 30.
-The next macOS installment — Catalina — will arrive some time in October.
+Finally, Apple also confirmed the launch dates for its various operating systems, with iOS 13 and watchOS 6 arriving on September 19 and iPadOS 13 on September 30.
+The next macOS installment — Catalina — will arrive sometime in October.

-Read more: Apple announces OS launch dates
+Read more: Apple announces OS launch dates.